wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 ## How does integration happen?
-There is a handler for the WSO2 API Gateway and once it receives a request from a client, a sideband call will be sent to PingIdentitys’ API Security Enforcer (ASE) with the client requests’ metadata.
-ASE will analyze the metadata with an Artificial Intelligence Engine and respond.
+The WSO2 API Manager extension for PingIntelligence uses a new custom handler (Ping AI Security Handler) when working with the WSO2 API Gateway data flow.
+After this handler receives a request from a client, a sideband call is sent to PingIdentity’s API Security Enforcer (ASE) with the client request metadata.
+The ASE responds after analyzing the metadata with an Artificial Intelligence Engine.

-If the response of ASE is 200 OK, the handler will forward the request and if the response is 403, it will block the request.
+If the response of ASE is 200 OK, the Ping AI Security Handler forwards the request and if the response is 403, it blocks the request.

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/architecture.png)

 #### Data flow
-1. Client request to API Gateway.
+1. The client request is sent to API Gateway.
-2. API Gateway makes **ASE/REQUEST** API call to Ping ASE with request metadata.
+2. API Gateway makes a **ASE/REQUEST** API call to Ping ASE with request metadata.
-3. ASE logs metadata and checks:
+3. ASE logs metadata and checks the following.
-    - Unregistered API, format error, bad auth token?
+    - Checks if it is an unregistered API, format error, or bad Auth token.
         - If yes, return specified code.
-    - Origin IP/Cookie/API Key/OAuth Token on the blacklist?
+    - Checks if the origin IP/Cookie/API Key/OAuth Token is on the blacklist.
-        - If on the blacklist, return **403**.
+        - If on the blacklist, returns **403**.
-    - Otherwise, return **200-OK**.
+    - Otherwise, returns **200-OK**.
-4. API Gateway receives ASE response:
+4. WSO2 API Gateway receives the ASE response:
-    - If **200-OK**, send the API request to the App server.
+    - If the response is **200-OK**, it sends the API request to the App server.
-    - If **403**, block client.
+    - If the response is **403**, it blocks the client.
-5. API Gateway receives API response from the app server.
+5. WSO2 API Gateway receives API response from the app server.
-6. API Gateway makes **ASE/RESPONSE** API call to pass response metadata.
+6. WSO2 API Gateway makes a **ASE/RESPONSE** API call to pass the response metadata.
-7. ASE logs metadata and sends a **200-OK** response.
+7. ASE logs the metadata and sends a **200-OK** response.
 8. API Gateway sends an API response to the client.

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/requestFlow.png)